rootcoode56/InterviewSim/README.md

 [▶ Watch InterviewSim Demonstration]([https://www.youtube.com/watch?v=iUhniLyqRsw](https://youtu.be/bbIqlUCHXxI))

-The demonstration presents the major Alpha workflow and application features.
+The demonstration presents the major features of the Alpha workflow and application.

 ---